 Project Management: Asana

 The Asana mobile app helps you plan your day, and keep up to date on projects and tasks across the business.
 It’s a great tool to collaborate and communicate with different team members from anywhere, share ideas and updates, and manage your daily or weekly to-do lists.
-You’ll also keep up to date on the workloads and project status’ of others in the business, giving a great overview of the organisation.
+You’ll also keep up to date on the workloads and project status’ of others in the business, giving a great overview of the organization.

 The DocuSign app will help o accelerate your business, giving you the freedom to send, manage and receive documents from clients and colleagues from anywhere.
 DocuSign's electronic signatures allows people to sign and return documents on the go, removing the need to print, sign and scan.
 The status of the document is always available, to see who has signed and where the document currently sits.